Petrom: Operations

 In 2007 the company produced 5.5 e9m3 of natural gas and 191000 oilbbl/d of crude oil.

+Aktas oil field

+The Aktas Oil Field is an oil field located in Mangystau Province.
+It was discovered in 1997 and developed, operated and owned by Petrom.
+The total proven reserves of the Aktas oil field are around 42 million barrels (5.7 million tonnes), and production is centered on 1000 oilbbl/d.

 Privatization controversy

 The OMV Petrom privatization took place during the last months of the Adrian Năstase government.
 In December 2004, OMV obtained a 51% stake in SNP Petrom SA.